Button, Button (The Twilight Zone): Radio

 A radio-play version of the story is written by Henry Slesar, who also produced the radio program.
-As the CBS Radio Mystery Theater Presents 15th episode entitled "The Chinaman Button", it was first broadcast Jan.
+As the CBS Radio Mystery Theater 15th episode entitled "The Chinaman Button", it was first broadcast Jan.
 20, 1974.
 It was repeated at least twice on March 15, 1974, and again October 7, 1978.

 In this version of the story, a man who is desperate for money is offered the chance to make a fortune.
 All he has to do is commit an anonymous murder, where he will not even have to see the victim.
 Actors for this radio play were Mason Adams, Paul Hecht, Evie Juster, Ralph Bell, and Will Hare.